Firmographic and Technographic Data: 2026 Guide

 B2B teams track specific technology categories to understand a company's digital maturity and identify product fit:

-• Marketing Automation: Marketo, Marketing Cloud Account Engagement (formerly Pardot), Eloqua.
+• Marketing automation: Marketo, Marketing Cloud Account Engagement (formerly Pardot), Eloqua, HubSpot Marketing Hub.
 These platforms signal investment in demand generation and marketing operations.

 Firmographics vs. Technographics vs. Demographics

-B2B segmentation requires understanding three distinct data types.
-Each layer provides different insights into your target accounts.
+B2B segmentation requires understanding three distinct data types, each providing different insights into your target accounts.
+The firmographic vs technographic data distinction sits at the center of any modern ICP definition.

 Demographics describe individual-level attributes like job title, seniority, and department.
 Firmographics describe company-level attributes like size, industry, and location.
 Technographics describe technology stack and software adoption patterns.